×

 • leash handling - in the classroom, will your dog do a 20ft loop and give 2 seconds of eye contact during that walk?

-• polite greetings - will your dog let a stranger, with permission, approach from 5ft away and keep a loose leash?
+• polite greeting - will your dog let a stranger, with permission, approach from 5ft away and keep a loose leash?

 • leave it - will your dog leave items while walking by and stay 2ft away?